 After decades of hiding to appease the White gaze, Black men and women have turned to embracing their natural hair textures, despite the traces of prejudice still left in our society.
 Now more than ever, those with ethnic hair types have let their curls loose, free from heat and chemical alterations, with nationwide perm sales declining more than 26% since 2008.

 Young black people are now seeing more representation in mainstream media, as the ever changing U.S. beauty standards are slowly conforming to Black hair.
-These new standards have made these natural hair types almost ideal, with naturally straight-haired celebrities, such as Bella Hadid, Emily Ratajkowski and Katie Holme,s debuting their curly perms in public.
-These trends that are influencing America to not only accept, but emulate curly hair, are single-handedly changing what it means to wear natural hair; what it means to be beautiful.
+These new standards have made black hair textures ideal, with naturally straight-haired celebrities, such as Bella Hadid, Emily Ratajkowski and Katie Holmes, debuting their curly perms in the public eye.
+These trends that are influencing America to not only accept, but emulate curly hair, are single-handedly changing what it means to wear natural hair, what it means to be beautiful.

 Hair is a key aspect to one’s sense of confidence and individuality.
 After years of oppression and hate towards Black hair, we are still moving towards a world where ethnic hair isn’t just hair: it’s a crown worn to pay homage to past generations of those who fought to prove their worthiness in a world that decides what is “neat” and “proper”.